-DIY Removals - The Essential Guide
+DIY Removals - The essential guide to moving house yourself

-Moving house by yourself can seem difficult - but it doesn't need to be.
-Follow the simple steps in this guide and save hundreds of pounds by doing your own removals - without getting stressed out.
+Follow the simple steps in this guide and save hundreds of pounds by doing your own house removals - without getting stressed out.

 • Always overestimate and make allowances for delays.

-Consider making more than one trip with a smaller van if distances are short.
+Consider making more than one trip with a smaller van if distances are short and you're more comfortable driving a small van.
+It can also make access and loading much easier.

 • Colour code or clearly label every box with its contents so you know where it goes when you unload the van.